canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 #### The icon

-This one is a good match for our app, download this one and save it as `icon.png` in the `snap/gui/` directory.
+This one is a good match for our app, download it and save it as `icon.png` in the `snap/gui/` directory.

 ![](https://assets.ubuntu.com/v1/b2af323c-icon.png?w=256)

 Positive
-: An icon size of 256x256px is generally a safe bet for desktop icons to look good under most circumstances.
+: A size of 256x256px is generally a safe bet for desktop icons to look good under most circumstances.

 ### The `<app>.desktop` file